procrastinate-org/procrastinate/docs/discussions.rst

 If you have blocking I/O or CPU-bound tasks, make sure to use a separate queue, and have distinct sync workers and async workers.
-Of course, if your program is not that time-sensitive and you have sufficiently few blocking tasks, it's perfectly ok not to care.
+Of course, if your program is not that time-sensitive and you have sufficiently few blocking tasks, it's perfectly OK not to care.

 Mind the size of your PostgreSQL pool